 Still, there is only ever one reason to buy.
 Valuation.
 There are however, multiple reasons you may chose to sell a stock

 We are often told that there are only two valid reasons to sell a stock.
 Either the stock has become over valued (hopefully it is via stock price appreciation, not intrinsic value erosion), or you are able to replace this stock with another one that offers a more compelling value.
 This is true in theory.
-In reality, things are not as black and white.
+In reality, when to sell stocks is not an obvious decision.

 Under which of the following situations will you sell stocks?